back_url entry becomes urlencoded

 ApplicationController#redirect_back_or_default that should solve this problem (r1893).

-#2 Updated by Robert Chady about 9 years ago
+#2 Updated by Robert Chady over 9 years ago

 I'm using Rails 2.1.0 and Firefox 3.0.1.
 This behavior did not show up until I had reconfigured apache to use a <Location> block for redmine rewriting it to a redmine_cluster w/mongrel_cluster.
 Everything worked as expected, other than the back_url suddenly getting urlencoded like I mentioned.